 This is where the rubber meets the road.
-Our values are reflected in the way we chose to live our life and treat other people.
+Our values are reflected in the way we chose to live our lives and treat other people.
 Words are easy because we can say whatever we want without meaning them.
 Words are cheap because we don’t have to back them up.

 I learned early as an FBI agent that people can say lots of things, but they’re empty words until those words put into action by their behavior.
 Conversations can be full of lies, but actions always speak louder than words.

 How To Make It Work For You: Values are very personal.
 Draw up a list of bad values and good ones.
 If you’re confused, follow these guidelines: